Francis Hitching: Biography

 John Francis Hitching was the son of Luise Hitching.
 He grew up in Stratford-upon-Avon and attended Warwick School.
 He worked as a journalist in Birmingham.
 In 1958, he married Judith Anne Wellstood at St. Nicholas Church, Loxley.

-Hitching has written on earth mysteries, dowsing, paranormal and ley lines.
+Hitching has written on Earth mysteries, dowsing, paranormal and ley lines.
 In his book Pendulum: The Psi Connection (1977), he came to the conclusion that dowsing is genuine, listing a number of alternative explanations such as electromagnetism and psychic ability that he thought were associated with dowsing.

 Stuart Fleming in the New Scientist gave Hitching's book Earth Magic (1978) a positive review; the book linked many of the megaliths around Europe to groups of men whom he called "megalithic mathematicians".

-Hitching also wrote The World Atlas of Mysteries (1981); an atlas which listed many earth mysteries from around the world.
-The book was criticized in the New Scientist for some of his conclusions such as linking animal extinctions to reversals in the earth's magnetic field.
+Hitching also wrote The World Atlas of Mysteries (1981); an atlas which listed many of Earth mysteries.
+The book was criticized in the New Scientist for some of his conclusions such as linking animal extinctions to reversals in the Earth's magnetic field.